White-label and private-label infused beverage manufacturing Ingredient strategy for beverage brands

 These answers help brands think through ingredient choices before scoping a white-label or private-label beverage project.

-THC beverages can be built with cannabinoids, fruit systems, sweeteners, flavors, acids, carbonation, coffee, tea, functional ingredients, adaptogens, mushrooms, probiotics, vitamins, minerals, and other beverage inputs depending on the product concept and compliance requirements.
+THC beverages can be built with cannabinoids, fruit systems, sweeteners, flavors, acids, carbonation, coffee, tea, adaptogens, mushrooms, botanicals, vitamins, minerals, and other beverage inputs depending on the product concept and compliance requirements.

 Ingredients affect taste, color, mouthfeel, dose experience, shelf appeal, cost, stability, testing, labeling, packaging, and the overall product story.
 The right ingredient strategy can make the drink easier to understand and easier to sell.